Variation of anticyclotomic Iwasawa invariants in Hida families: Introduction

 Let us briefly explain the new ingredients in the proof of Theorem~\ref{thmA}.
-As it will be clear to the reader, the results contained in Theorem~\ref{thmA} are anticyclotomic analogues of the results of Emerton--Pollack--Weston \cite{EPW}.
-In fact, on the algebraic side the arguments of \emph{loc.cit.} apply in our context almost verbatim, and the main contribution of this paper is the development of anticyclotomic analogs of their results on the analytic side.
-Indeed, the proof of the analytic parts of \cite{EPW} is based on the study of certain variants of the two-variable $p$-adic $L$-functions of Mazur--Kitagawa, whose construction relies on the theory of modular symbols on classical modular curves.
-In contrast, by our assumptions on $N^-$ we are led to work on a family of Shimura curves associated with a (definite) quaternion algebra over $\Q$ of discriminant $N^->1$, and these curves are well-known to have no cusps.

-In the cyclotomic case, modular symbols are useful two ways: They yield a concrete realization of the degree one compactly supported cohomology of open modular curves, and provide a powerful tool for studying the arithmetic properties of critical values of Hecke $L$-functions.
-Our basic observation is that in the present anticyclotomic setting, Heegner points on definite Shimura curves provide a similarly convenient way of describing the \emph{central} critical values of the Rankin $L$-series $L(f/K,\chi,s)$.
+As it will be clear to the reader, the results contained in Theorem~\ref{thmA} are anticyclotomic analogues of the results of Emerton--Pollack--Weston \cite{EPW} in the cyclotomic setting.
+In fact, on the algebraic side the arguments of \emph{loc.cit.} carry over almost verbatim, and our main innovations in this paper are in the development of anticyclotomic analogous of their results on the \emph{analytic} side.
+Indeed, the analytic results of \cite{EPW} are based on the study of certain two-variable $p$-adic $L$-functions \`a la Mazur--Kitagawa, whose construction relies on the theory of modular symbols on classical modular curves.
+In contrast, we need to work on a family of Shimura curves associated with definite quaternion algebras, for which cusps are not available.
+In the cyclotomic case, modular symbols are useful two ways: They yield a concrete realization of the degree one compactly supported cohomology of open modular curves, and provide a powerful tool for studying the arithmetic properties of critical values of the $L$-functions attached to modular forms.
+Our basic observation is that in the present anticyclotomic setting, Heegner points on definite Shimura curves provide a similarly convenient way of describing the \emph{central} critical values of the Rankin $L$-series $L(f/K,\chi,s)$. \sk

 Also fundamental for the method of \cite{EPW} is the possibility to ``deform'' modular symbols in Hida families.
-In our anticyclotomic context, the construction of big Heegner points in Hida families was obtained in the work \cite{LV-MM} of the third named author in collaboration with Vigni, following an original construction due to Howard \cite{howard-invmath}, while the relation between these points and classical $L$-values was established in the work \cite{cas-longo} by the first and third named authors.
-With these key results at hand, and working over appropriate quotients of the Hecke algebras considered in \cite{EPW} via the Jaquet--Langlands correspondence, we are then able to adapt the arguments of \emph{loc.cit.} to our setting, making use of the ramification hypotheses on $\bar\rho$ to ensure a multiplicity one property of certain Hecke modules, similarly as in the works of Pollack--Weston \cite{pollack-weston} and the second-named author \cite{kim-summary}. \sk
+In our anticyclotomic context, the construction of big Heegner points in Hida families was obtained in the work \cite{LV-MM} of the third-named author in collaboration with Vigni, while the relation between these points and Rankin--Selberg $L$-values was established in the work \cite{cas-longo} by the first- and third-named authors.
+With these key results at hand, and working over appropriate quotients of the Hecke algebras considered in \cite{EPW} via the Jaquet--Langlands correspondence, we are then able to develop analogues of the arguments of \emph{loc.cit.} in our setting, making use of the ramification hypotheses on $\bar\rho$ to ensure a multiplicity one property of certain Hecke modules, similarly as in the works of Pollack--Weston \cite{pollack-weston} and the second-named author \cite{kim-summary}. \sk